Azure/azure-functions-durable-extension/src/WebJobs.Extensions.DurableTask.CodeGeneration/README.md

 ### 2. Scoped Code Generation

 Ideally, we would only update the generated code scoped to what the user is actively making changes to.
 Currently, SourceGenerators take an all or nothing approach - all code must be regenerated for all functions every update.
-However, they plan to add more granular support for creating code that can be scoped/udpated to have increased performance.
+However, the Roslyn team plans to add more granular support for creating code that can be scoped/udpated to have increased performance.